 (7) Provision is made for resumption of repayments of the loan under the terms and conditions approved by the Minister if and when the gross family income of the mortgagor equal or exceed the amount fixed by the Minister.

-[Clause 3 amended by No. 28 of 2003 s.
-87.]

-[Schedule inserted by No. 85 of 1987 s.
+[Clause 3 inserted by No. 85 of 1987 s.
 10; amended by No. 28 of 2003 s.
 87.]

 Notes

-1 This is a compilation of the Housing Loan Guarantee Act 1957 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 16 June 2006 of the Housing Loan Guarantee Act 1957 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

 Compilation table